Benunc/better-click-to-tweet/better-click-to-tweet/tags/3.4.1/readme.txt

 Also from an end user perspective, I am more active in the support forums than Justin (who has a paid product to support, which justifiably takes more of his time and energy), and you can count on my response and resolution to your issues!

 = How can I help? =
 I want to maximize the usefulness of this plugin by translating it into multiple languages.
-So far I have included Spanish and Serbian.
+So far I have included Spanish.
 If you have experience translating .po files, please consider helping in that way.
 To include those translations in the official plugin, email me, or submit pull requests at Github.

 == Screenshots ==